Turkish side, Istanbul Basaksehir, seem ready to end Mesut Ozil’s Arsenal misery.

 The 30-year-old began his career at Schalke 04 in 2005 before joining Werder Bremen two years later.

-Another three seasons that followed, Ozil was a Real Madrid player, stopping at Arsenal in 2013.
+For the three seasons that followed, Ozil was a Real Madrid player, before arriving at Arsenal in 2013.